Nabil-hamoudi/Program_RNA-Structure_Python/README.md

 ## 🎓 Presentation
 This is a graduation project.

-The goal was to implement an RNA seocondary structure prediction algorithm using dynamic programmation.
+The goal was to implement an RNA secondary structure prediction algorithm using dynamic programmation.
 Our work is based on [A Dynamic Programming Algorithm for RNA Structure Prediction Including Pseudoknots](https://github.com/Nabil-hamoudi/Program_RNA-Structure_Python/blob/main/references/A%20Dynamic%20Programming%20Algorithm%20for%20RNA%20Structure.pdf) by Elena Rivas and Sean R. Eddy.

 This program is coded in Python and has a time complexity of O(n⁶).